-The Authority did not issue debt during fiscal year 2017.
-At June 30, 2017, outstanding bonds payable of \$166.3 million decreased by \$4.7 million or 2.7% from the prior year, primarily due to scheduled debt service payments.
-The total outstanding bonds payable is comprised of \$163.3 million in Expressway System parity debt and related issuance premiums of \$3.0 million.
-Principal in the amount of \$4.6 million is payable on July 15, 2017.
+On August 16, 2017, the Virginia Resources Authority (VRA) closed the issuance of Virginia Pooled Financing Program (VPFP) Series 2017B bonds.
+The RMTA Board of Directors, at the recommendation of their Financial Advisor and RMTA Director of Finance, approved participation in the pool to lower debt servicing. \$18.8 million of RMTA Series 2011B bonds was advance refunded on August 16, 2017.
+The refunding lowers total debt service over \$2.6 million and approximately \$105,000 annually.
+At June 30, 2018, outstanding bonds payable of \$162.8 million decreased by \$3.5 million or 2.1% from the prior year, primarily due to scheduled debt service payments and refunding.
+The total outstanding bonds payable is comprised of \$159.3 million in Expressway System parity debt and related issuance premiums of \$3.5 million.
+Principal in the amount of \$6.9 million is payable on July 15, 2018.
 See Note 8 for additional detail.